-Listening to and responding to children and young people
+1. Listening to and responding to children and young people

 Whole school approaches The universal offer to all children at GS.
-Additional, targeted support and provision Specialist, individualised support and provision Personal, Social & Health Education and Rights Respecting behaviour embedded within the curriculum.
-All pupils have opportunities to take part in all school activities.
-The views of all pupils are valued.
-Pupil voice is heard through: - Questionnaires - School council - Focus groups - Individual termly pupil conferencing between pupils and staff governors/ class teachers Pupil voice questionnaire completed annually and actions taken as required. respond to small groups or individual pupils, regarding academic/nonacademic issues, throughout the day.
+Additional, targeted support and provision Specialist, individualised support and provision ✓ Personal, Social & Health Education and Rights Respecting behaviour embedded within the curriculum. ✓ All pupils have opportunities to take part in all school activities. ✓ The views of all pupils are valued. ✓ Pupil voice is heard through: Questionnaires School council Focus groups Individual termly pupil conferencing between pupils and staff governors/ class teachers.
+Pupil voice questionnaire completed annually and actions taken as required.
+Opportunities are created to listen and respond to small groups or individual pupils, regarding academic/non-academic issues, throughout the day.
 Plans are modified in the light of pupil voice.
 Pupils are involved in setting their own individual targets for their individual provision maps with parents/carers and class teachers before and during progress review meetings.
-Pupil views are an important part of multi-agency meetings and regular meetings between school and home.
+Concerns & disclosures are recorded rigorously in the Child Chronology Records (CCR files) and using 'My Concern' online system.
+Action is then discussed between the Headteacher and Designated Safeguarding Lead as required.
+Safeguarding and disclosure routines are carefully explained to all staff, and pupils are directed to the Designated Safeguarding Lead: pupils know they Pupil views are an important part of multi-agency meetings and regular meetings between school and home.
 Desired outcomes and SMART targets are discussed with the pupil, parent/carer with the class teacher.
 Pupils can attend review meetings if appropriate.
 Interventions are planned with close regard to pupil views and feelings.
 1:1 targeted support to develop listening, speaking and social skills.
 Opportunities are created to listen to pupil views to overcome concerns or to allow pupils 1:1 time.
 Areas for identified pupils out of class with Outdoor learning mentor and during personalised intervention time.
 Weekly flexible time with Outdoor learning mentor, as required for any child.